mhasoba/TheMulQuaBio/content/lectures/BiolStructs_C/Part_02-Variables_and_Memory.md

 ## 2.4 Declaring variables
 C only works with very simple data types.
 But as we will see, you have the power to make the data more complex and structured.
 Unlike Python and R, C uses **static typing**.
 A variable, once declared and named does not change type throughout the scope of its use (although, as we'll see, this is not strictly enforced by the compiler).
 Furthermore, variables are declared to be of a particular type prior to initialisation.

+We need to declare variables to have a particular type so that the compiler knows how we want the data to be represented (i.e. as integer data or as floating point data).

 Example: